-In this post we will see how to turn on an LED using Arduino outputs.
-To do this, we will see the principle of operation and the necessary electrical schematic.
+In this entry, we will see how to turn on an LED using Arduino outputs.
+For this, we will look at the operating principle and the necessary electrical diagram.

-Of course, we can also use the content of this post to turn on an LED with any other automaton, or by directly connecting it to a power source or battery.
-The electrical schematic is the same, just replace the Arduino output with your voltage source.
+Of course, we can also use the content of this entry to turn on an LED with any other automaton, or by directly connecting it to voltage with a power supply or battery.
+(The electrical diagram is the same, just replace the Arduino output with your power supply)

-To understand the importance and role of this resistance, and to be able to calculate its value, it is necessary to understand how an LED works.
+To understand the importance and role of this resistor, and to calculate its value, it is necessary to understand how an LED works.

 What is an LED?